Access your Pro+ Content below.

 Calculate return on investment before moving to server virtualization

-This article is part of the April 2009, Vol. 9 issue of Developing a virtual machine placement plan
+This article is part of the Virtual Data Center issue of April 2009, Vol. 9

 Move from conservative to aggressive VM placement and reap the server consolidation benefits while maintaining performance.